baptistelabat/ailedeau/README.md

 The goal is to get to a live version of the simulator than can be used in a web browser.

+Install
+We use mamba/conda-lock/poetry to get a reproducible environment.
+The following command should install everything for you. make install-mamba make create-aildeau mamba activate ailedeau make install-poetry